a-bautista/react-the-complete-guide-udemy/README.md

 ### section-5-CSS-enabled

-We had to run the npm run eject to dive into the internals of webpack
+We had to run the `npm run eject` to dive into the internals of webpack (this command can only be executed when you have committed all the changes in git, otherwise it won't let you proceed).